apache/geode/Geode-Internal-Architecture.md

 Client server messaging is implemented differently than the peer to peer messaging layer.
 The server side part of the messaging is implemented in com.gemstone.gemfire.internal.cache.tier.sockets.command Each message type has it's own server side class, which reads that particular message, processes it, and replies.

-The client side of the messages are in com.gemstone.gemfire.cache.client.internal as the subclasses of AbsactOp.
+The client side of the messages are in com.gemstone.gemfire.cache.client.internal as the subclasses of AbstractOp.
 These operations are responsible for sending the message and reading the reply.

 ## Server side